wp-plugins/gwolle-gb/readme.txt

 * istrash, bool if it is in trash or not.
 * isspam, bool if it is spam or not.

+= Format for importing through CSV-file =

+The importer expects a certain format of the CSV-file.
+If you need to import from a custom solution, your CSV needs to conform.
+The header needs to look like this:

+	<?php
+	array(
+		'id',
+		'author_name',
+		'author_email',
+		'author_origin',
+		'author_website',
+		'author_ip',
+		'author_host',
+		'content',
+		'date',
+		'isspam',
+		'ischecked',
+		'istrash'
+	)
+	?>

+The next lines are made up of the content.
+Date needs to be a UNIX timestamp.
+The rest should be somewhat self-explanatory.

 == Frequently Asked Questions ==